JuroOravec/crawlee-one/docs/playbook-07-caching.md

 For this purpose, we've defined following Actor input options:

-- `outputCacheStoreIdOrName` - ID of the KeyValueStore that's used for caching scraped entries
+- `outputCacheStoreId` - ID of the KeyValueStore that's used for caching scraped entries
 - `outputCachePrimaryKeys` - List of property names of the scraped entries that are used for generating cache key.
 - `outputCacheActionOnResult` - Specifies whether scraped results should be added to (`"add"`), removed from (`"remove"`), or overwrite (`"overwrite"`) the cache.